kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(b\) The public agency must file a request to the Administrator to amend the FAA's decision with respect to an approved PFC.
 The request must include or demonstrate:

-(1)(i) Further consultation with the air carriers and foreign air carriers and seek public comment in accordance with §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24 when applying for those requests to:
+(1)(i) Further consultation with the air carriers and foreign air carriers and seek public comment in accordance with [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§§158.23]] and 158.24 when applying for those requests to:

 \(A\) Amend the approved PFC amount for a project by more than 25 percent of the original approved amount if the amount was \$1,000,000 or greater,